aleph2c/learning_xslt_with_python/README.md

 But, it is very difficult to learn XSLT from a book; If you are transcribing the book's examples, then trying to run those files through your python program, most of your time will be spent debugging, and not learning.
-What makes this even harder, is that you have to hold a picture of multiple graphs in your head all while you are trying to rememmber the new syntax and semantics.
+What makes this even harder, is that you have to hold a picture of multiple graphs in your head while you are trying to rememmber the new syntax and semantics.
 It can be challenging.

 I created this repo to learn XSLT and how it can be integrated with Python.
 I